 Frequently Asked Questions

-A good score in BITSAT depends on the branch you want and the cut off of that year.For the best branches, 380+ is a good score but for less famous branches, 300 is good.
+Ans.
+A good score in BITSAT depends on the branch you want and the cut-off of that year.For the best branches, 380+ is a good score but for less famous branches, 300 is good.

+Ans.
 BITS is a private institute while IIT is a government institute.
-Students from IIT receive better offers than students in BITS.
-However, the ambiance and infrastructure of BITS is better.
+Students from IIT receive better offers than students from BITS.
+However, the ambience and infrastructure of BITS is better.

 Hence, the BITSAT exam pattern assesses the candidates on various fronts.
 Needless to say, with copious engineering branches emerging, choosing the one which aligns with your interests is important.
 Reach out to our experts at Leverage Edu who will recommend the most viable courses based on our specially designed psychometric test.